 Treatment for ALL

-may happen in phases.
+may depend on the results of testing.
+You will get treatment in 2 phases.
 In the first phase, healthcare providers will give you treatments to make your ALL go into remission.
+This phase can sometimes take several years.
 Remission means there are no longer any signs of leukemia.
-After you are in remission, you will get the next phase of treatment, called postremission treatment.
+After you are in remission, you will get postremission treatment.
 The goal of this phase is to kill any hidden leukemia cells and help you stay in remission.
-Treatment may include the following:
+The following treatments may be given in either stage:

 - Chemotherapy is used to kill cancer cells.
 Your healthcare provider may give you 2 or more kinds of chemotherapy.

 - Targeted therapy is medicine that finds and kills cancer cells.